RudraNarola/Meeting-Assistant/README.md

 ## 🌟 Features

-- **Audio Upload & Processing**: Upload meeting recordings from Google Meet or Zoom
+- **Audio & Video Upload**: Upload meeting recordings from Google Meet or Zoom (supports both audio and video files)
+- **🎥 Automatic Audio Extraction**: Videos are automatically processed to extract audio for transcription
 - **🎙️ Real AI Transcription**: Uses OpenAI's Whisper for accurate speech-to-text (no API keys needed!)
 - **Speaker Diarization**: Identify and tag different speakers in the conversation
 - **90+ Languages Supported**: Automatic language detection and transcription